 Yes absolutely.
 We are obviously scared like everyone else about the impact of Covid 19, nevertheless the imposed lockdown is making us reflect on our way of working.
 We will do our best not to go back to the same life we had before in regards, for instance, travelling.
 We are also focusing more on ideas we think are meaningful and discarding the ones that are not relevant.

-For too long, design has based its development on essentially one big narrative: the idea of human well-being and its function as to satisfy human desire.
+For too long, design has based its development on essentially one big narrative: to attain human well-being and to satisfy human desire.
 This indulgence of human aspirations has debased design and narrowed down its scope of intervention, and where it has looked beyond the production of objects, it engages only with the transformation of half-finished materials into desirable products.
 Design needs to question the infrastructure that facilitates this process.

 Is there a designer or a particular object or landscape that inspires you?